• Skip to main content

 Baked Potato Toppings

-• Gorgonzola and buffalo sauce, sour cream, green onions
+• Classics: Butter, sour cream, shredded cheese, green onions

 Cosori 4 Qt Air Fryer- This air fryer doesn't require any preheating and has several different functions for cooking chicken, meat, frozen foods, etc. There are 5 different functions.